woaky1/react-portfolio/README.md

 * App.js: This component provides the general structure of the page and holds global functions and variables the app needs.
 * Header.js: This contains the header bar seen at the top of the page.
 * Bio.js: This component creates the box containing my quick bio toward the top of the page.
+* Skills.js: This component creates the box containing icons of the technologies I'm most familiar with.
 * ProjectGrid.js: This component is used to create the grid we populate the information about projects into.
 * projectData.json: This json file containts all the infomation about the projects that gets populated into the Project Grid.
 * Project.js: This component takes the information for one project from projectData.json and populates it into a Bootstrap card for display in the Project Grid.